Ontario Local Schools

 • Proof of Ontario Residency (ie: utility bill [electric, gas, water], lease/mortgage agreement) Custody Papers (if applicable)

-A Kindergarten screening will be scheduled in August when you turn in these documents.
+A Kindergarten screening will be scheduled in August when you turn in all of these documents.

 Make sure your child is able to do the following: